-The first stop of the day is Geirangerfjord, about 90minutes drive from Lake Loen depending on where you stay the previous night.
+The first stop of the day is Geirangerfjord, about a 90minute drive from Lake Loen depending on where you stayed the previous night.
 After admiring Geirangerfjord make your way to Andalsnes driving along the hairpin bends of the twisting Trollstigen trolls toad en route.

 Day 15 route: Lake Loen – Flydalsjuvet Viewpoint (Gerirangerfjord) – Gudbranjuvet Waterfall – Trollstigen – Andalsnes

 - Hotel Aak: cosy family run hotel with fresh and local food on offer rooms have a mix of private and shared bathrooms – check prices now!